 The catch is that Vicente is 76, far beyond the age that anyone might expect in the aforementioned setting.
 The gently moustachioed septuagenarian is, on the surface, more grandfatherly than anything else.
 Yet stereotypes be damned: Vicente is freshly single, but freshly single after breaking up with his partner of more than two decades, and that shouldn’t matter.
 From the outset, the writing-directing duo—two of the co-founders of the famed Basque production label Moriarti Produkzioak—has given us an enticing and wholly unique premise.

 However, they don’t stop there, throwing the film’s primary wrench into the machine: Vincente’s age might not matter mentally, but it does physically.
 After having a stroke while mid-hookup at a club, he wakes up to find himself in a senior home in San Sebastián, under the care of his estranged daughter Nerea (Nagore Aranburu).
 His once multihued environment has turned plain and drab, his face is pale, and his ginger hair is now a dull grey.
 The stark physical transformation that he undergoes is already a shock to the eyes.
-But as the camera zooms through the facility, Vicente’s terror dawns on us, too: what’s a gay man with a life of partying and having sex on the beach going to do here, forced into a routine filled with communal meals and card games?
+But as the camera zooms through the facility, Vicente’s terror dawns on us, too: what’s a gay man with a life of partying and having sex on the beach going to do here, compelled into a routine filled with communal meals and card games?

 Exemplifying this fight is Vicente’s daily encounters with his conservative and highly heterosexual roommate Xanti (Kandido Uranga), who is most concerned with having a conventionally attractive woman caregiver.
 Lo and behold, Vicente is given Iñaki (Kepa Errasti) as his personal caregiver, a younger man he quickly finds on a hookup app and begins chatting with, anonymously.
 Our protagonist continues to live out this double life as he tries to hold onto some semblance of his old life, fully out of his element.
 The greatest thrill of Maspalomas is determining what Vicente will do next; however, he begins to run out of options.

-Approximately halfway through the work, the filmmaking duo pulls yet another set of unexpected moves.
+Approximately halfway through the work, the filmmaking duo pulls another set of unexpected moves.
 Vicente warms to Xanti’s well-meaning purity, even if they are completely different, and they begin to form a unique friendship.
 At the same time, he begins to self-sabotage his relationship with Iñaki, frustrated with the limited physical contact they have as caregiver and care home resident.
 The film also introduces the element of the COVID pandemic, which throws the story a bit into disarray as the story flounders to develop and seeks a way to put Vicente into new conditions.

 Watch the trailer for the film here: